 Daughters of the Dust (1991) has gone down in history as a unique, striking and decolonized depiction of a slice of African-American life at the beginning of the last century.
 The film, which took more than 15 years to make, was the first by an African-American woman director to get national distribution in 1992.
 Director Julie Dash also produced and wrote the film.
 Last year, 25 years after its release, Daughters of the Dust, was digitalized, restored and color graded under the supervision of the film’s cinematographer, Arthur Jafa.
 The grading, Dash has told, resulted in the film regaining its originally intended luster, which was lost in the transfer to big-screen format.

 Since then it has experienced a revival of sorts.
-Recently, it was screened at

-    the Brooklyn Academy of Music.
-Even more, the singer Beyoncé’s visual album

-    Lemonade borrows liberally from Dash.
-The director, Melina Matsoukas, who

-    directed the music video for “Formation,” the first single on Lemonade, hired

-    Arthur Jafa as cinematographer.
+Recently, the film was screened at the Brooklyn Academy of Music in New York City.
+Even more, the singer Beyoncé’s visual album Lemonade borrows liberally from Dash.
+The director, Melina Matsoukas, who directed the music video for “Formation,” the first single on Lemonade, hired Arthur Jafa as cinematographer.

-    Daughters of the Dust unfolds on St. Simon island, Georgia – home to the

-    Peazants, a Gullah-family descending mainly from West Africa.
-At Igbo Landing,

-    where they live, a group of captured men and women committed mass suicide after

-    a slave ship revolt in 1803.
-Dash’s story evolves 99 years later, when most of

-    the family are preparing to leave for a more progressive and modern North.
+Daughters of the Dust unfolds on St. Simon island, Georgia – home to the Peazants, a Gullah-family descending mainly from West Africa.
+At Igbo Landing, where they live, a group of captured men and women committed mass suicide after a slave ship revolt in 1803.
+Dash’s story evolves 99 years later, when most of the family are preparing to leave for a more progressive and modern North.